HC: Land Division (Uganda)

 31 October 2017

-The applicant’s trespass claim for property damage was dismissed as time-barred despite prior criminal convictions.
+A civil claim for property damage was dismissed as time‑barred despite prior criminal convictions against the defendants.

 30 October 2017

-The plaintiff was permitted to re-open their case to testify, prioritizing substantive justice over counsel’s error.
+Court allowed plaintiffs to re-open their case to testify, prioritising substantive justice over counsel’s procedural error.

 30 October 2017